Esri/event-hub-sender/README.md

 ## Instructions

-1. Detailed instructions are in the
+1. Detailed instructions are in the Deploy EventHubSender to Azure App Service using Visual Studio Code.docx file in this repo.

 ## Requirements